Skyshader77/Lacryma-Hydra/chapter13.typ

 _He would have told me,_ thought Nix.

-"IIII waaaaant youuuuuuu, Maaa-aaaa-aaa-g-iii-iiii-iiii," taunted the thing.
+"IIII waaaaant youuuuuuu, Maaa-aaaa-aaa-g-iii-iiii-iiii," taunted the thing in what appeared to the Forgotten Tongue.

 "Show your ugly visage first," said Nix.